 When a user receives the notification they might click on it and be led to the page and complete their check-in (direct Outcome).
 Users also may not click into the notification, but as a result, see the message and later go into the app to check-in (influenced Outcome).

-Other use cases for reminder alerts to drive a desired activity: abandoned cart, calendar or meeting reminders, order confirmations, time to refill/repurchase.
+Other use cases for reminder alerts to drive the desired activity: abandoned cart, calendar or meeting reminders, order confirmations, and time to refill/repurchase.

 Promotional messaging with Outcomes

 Regardless of industry, promotions are key.
 Let’s imagine sending a 50% off promotional push notification for a pack of 12 protein shakes to one group of users, and a $25 off coupon to another set of users.

 In addition to click tracking, Outcomes lets you see the direct and indirect impact of these promotions on the protein shake purchases within the timeframe you’ve allocated.
 One might drive more clicks, but fewer actual purchases.
 Or you may find that some promos drive a high volume of purchases within the hour, even if users don’t navigate to your site or app directly from the notification.